abheeeshekdutta/crypto-nft-twitter-sentiment-analysis-app/README.md

-# Twitter Sentiment Analysis App
-Streamlit-based twitter sentiment analysis dashboard built using Python
+# Twitter sentiment analysis app for cryptocurrencies and NFTs

+The objective of this application is to display a dashboard which demonstrates the trend of sentiments around cryptocurrency and NFT tweets.

-# Methodlogy
+# Application architecture

-asdasd